binste/dbt-ibis/doc/user_guide.md

 ```

 ## Singular tests
 You can write [singular tests](https://docs.getdbt.com/docs/build/tests#singular-tests) the same way you would write a model.
-The only difference is that you need to name your function `test` instead of `model`:
+The only differences are that you need to name your function `test` instead of `model` and that you place the `.ibis` file in your [tests folder](https://docs.getdbt.com/docs/build/tests#singular-tests):

 ```python
 from dbt_ibis import depends_on, ref